truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< expand "Snapshots Properties" "v" >}}
 {{< truetable >}}
-Enter `snapshots` optional property arguments inside the curly brackets `{}`, where the properties and values are double-quoted and separated by the `:` delimiter, and with each agrument separated with a comma.
+Enter `snapshots` optional property arguments inside the curly brackets `{}`, where the properties and values are double-quoted and separated by the `:` delimiter, and with each argument separated with a comma.
 Use the default value `snapshots={}` without specifying any optional property to destroy all snapshots for the specified dataset.

 | Property | Description | Syntax Example |